-Applications must be submitted through Blackbaud Grantmaking, the ADA's online grant management system, available through our website.
-To confirm successful proposal submission, the applicant will receive an automated confirmation email from Blackbaud Grantmaking.
+Applications must be submitted through SmartSimple, the ADA's online grant management system.
+To confirm successful proposal submission, the applicant will receive an automated confirmation email from SmartSimple.
 Any application materials submitted outside of grant management system will not be accepted.